amosbatto/native-dics/README.md

 The following dictionaries of native languages can be used in GoldenDict (http://goldendict.org/) or StarDict (http://stardict-4.sourceforge.net/) on a PC running Linux or Windows.
 StarDict reportedly also works in Mac OS, but we haven't tried it.

-These same dictionaries are also available in our Android app, SimiDic (https://github.com/KetanoLab/SimiDic), which can be downloaded at: https://play.google.com/store/apps/details?id=com.ketanolab.simidic
+These same dictionaries are also available in our Android app NuSimi (https://github.com/KetanoLab/NuSimi), which can be downloaded at: https://play.google.com/store/apps/details?id=com.ketanolab.nusimi

-See the instructions below to install these dictionaries in GoldenDict, StarDict and SimiDic.
-To download all these dictionaries at once, go to https://github.com/amosbatto/native-dics/archive/refs/heads/main.zip
+An older versión of our app named SimiDic (https://github.com/KetanoLab/SimiDic) is still available for people with older Android devices available at: https://play.google.com/store/apps/details?id=com.ketanolab.simidic

-We are creating a new mobile app named "*Nusimi*", which means "my language", when combining *nu* ("my") from Mojeño/Arawak and *simi* ("language") in Quechua.
-Nusimi is based on Kotlin and it fixes many of the limitations in SimiDic.
-We will post instructions and a link to download *Nusimi* when the new app is ready.
-We hope to include more native languages from many regions in *Nusimi*, which is why we combined a prefix from the Arawak family, which has 40 languages in 12 Latin American countries, with a root word from Quechua, which is the most widely spoken native language in the Americas.
+See the instructions below to install these dictionaries in GoldenDict, StarDict, NuSimi y SimiDic.
+To download all these dictionaries at once, go to: https://github.com/amosbatto/native-dics/archive/refs/heads/main.zip

-If you would like us to format your dictionary to work in GoldenDict/StarDict/SimiDic/Nusimi, please contact Amos Batto (amosbatto@yahoo.com, cell: +591-76585096, Telegram: @amosbatto).
+If you would like us to format your dictionary to work in GoldenDict/StarDict/NuSimi/SimiDic, please contact Amos Batto (amosbatto@yahoo.com, cell: +591-76585096, Telegram: @amosbatto).

 ---